 In this decision, the CJEU paved the way for a positive future for Bitcoin purchases at Bitcoin exchanges in the European Union.
-Following this decision, Europeans can continue to buy Bitcoins using traditional currency without paying any VAT on these transactions.117 Considering that VAT is an EU form of tax, any transactions involving virtual currencies should be treated in line with the CJEU's decision, including transactions carried out in Belgium.
+Following this decision, Europeans can continue to buy Bitcoins using traditional currency without paying any VAT on these transactions.107 Considering that VAT is an EU form of tax, any transactions involving virtual currencies should be treated in line with the CJEU's decision, including transactions carried out in Belgium.
 We hope that this approach will become adopted by countries outside the European Union, thereby further harmonising the taxation approach towards virtual currency transactions.

-Since the General Data Protection Regulation (GDPR)118 entered into force, certain academics and commentators have emphasised the fundamental paradox between GDPR and blockchain technology.
+Since the General Data Protection Regulation (GDPR)108 entered into force, certain academics and commentators have emphasised the fundamental paradox between GDPR and blockchain technology.
 Whereas GDPR aims to protect EU citizens from privacy and data breaches, blockchain technology was designed so that data could be stored on a distributed ledger in an incorruptible way, and accessible for the public to see.
 The articulation of GDPR and blockchain technology raises several compatibility questions.

 One question centres around certain data subject access rights.
-Pertaining to the right to be forgotten, the GDPR reads that 'the data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her',119 and the right to rectification, which reads that 'the data subject shall have the right to obtain from the controller without undue delay the rectification of inaccurate personal data concerning him or her'.120 The question in this context is how can a person exercise these rights if his or her personal data is stored on a blockchain, since it is designed to be immutable?
+Pertaining to the right to be forgotten, the GDPR reads that 'the data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her',109 and the right to rectification, which reads that 'the data subject shall have the right to obtain from the controller without undue delay the rectification of inaccurate personal data concerning him or her'.110 The question in this context is how can a person exercise these rights if his or her personal data is stored on a blockchain, since it is designed to be immutable?
 It is thus possible that personal data contained in smart contracts or virtual currency transactions cannot be erased or rectified, thereby violating the data subject's rights under the GDPR.

 A second question relates to personal data transfers to a place outside the European Economic Area (EEA).
 Article 44 of the GDPR states that personal data can only be transferred to a country outside the EEA if the rights under GDPR are safeguarded in that country.
 How can this obligation be complied with if virtual currency transactions using distributed ledger technology are to be verified by other users (nodes) that could be located outside the EEA, and the information on the blockchain can be accessed by anyone with an internet connection from anywhere in the world?111

 Although both GDPR and blockchain technology are promising initiatives, certain obligations under GDPR could pose some challenges to companies deploying blockchain technology or to virtual currency companies.
 However, we are hopeful that the necessary (technical) solutions will be adopted in time to resolve these challenges.

 Given the transnational nature of virtual currencies as a global phenomenon, we believe that virtual currencies are best regulated by transnational or international instruments.
 The EU, through AMLD5, has already taken action with regard to AML, and Valdis Dombrovskis, Executive Vice President of the European Commission, announced his intention to propose new EU legislation in this area.
 However, apart from AMLD5, there is no specific legislation that addresses (the opportunities or threats of) cryptocurrencies.
-Virtual currencies were discussed in March 2018 by G20 members, and several reports have been commissioned.
-Some G20 countries even identified virtual currencies regulation as a priority for 2018, and this position was reaffirmed at the 2019 G20 summit in Japan.124 Future regulatory actions regarding virtual currencies are thus to be expected and desired.125
+Given the transnational character of virtual currencies, it is unlikely that Belgian authorities will take initiatives on their own to regulate them.
+As for the AML Act, the impetus is likely to come from the European Union, whose legislative instruments will then be transposed into Belgian law.

-3 'From an economic perspective, the virtual currencies currently known about do not fully meet all three functions of money defined in economic literature: (i) medium of exchange, [. . .], (ii) store of value [. . .], (iii) unit of account', European Central Bank (2015), o.c., 23.
+3 'From an economic perspective, the virtual currencies currently known about do not fully meet all three functions of money defined in economic literature: (i) medium of exchange, . . . (ii) store of value . . . (iii) unit of account', European Central Bank (2015), o.c., 23.
 This position is confirmed by the Belgian Financial Services and Markets Authority: https://www.fsma.be/en/virtual-money.

 4 European Central Bank (2015), o.c., 6.